The Wolf of Snow Hollow

-The Wolf of Snow Hollow is a 2020 American comedy horror film about a small Utah town that is seemingly terrorized by a werewolf.
-It was written and directed by Jim Cummings who also stars along with Riki Lindhome, Chloe East, Jimmy Tatro, and Robert Forster.
+The Wolf of Snow Hollow is a 2020 American horror mystery film written and directed by Jim Cummings.
+It is about a small Utah town that is seemingly terrorized by a werewolf.
+Cummings also stars along with Riki Lindhome, Chloe East, Jimmy Tatro, and Robert Forster.
 The film is dedicated to Forster, as it was the last of his career, completed shortly before his death.

 It was released in limited theaters and on VOD in the United States on October 9, 2020 by United Artists Releasing.

 Plot

-PJ Palfrey and his girlfriend Brianne vacation in Snow Hollow, Utah, where PJ gets into a verbal altercation with two local hunters.
-At their rental house that night, Brianne hears a growl and is attacked by something while PJ is in the shower.
-He discovers her mangled body, with a paw print in the snow.
+PJ Palfrey and his girlfriend Brianne vacation in Snow Hollow, Utah, where PJ gets into a verbal altercation with two hunters.
+At their rental house that night, Brianne is attacked.
+PJ discovers her mangled body and a paw print in the snow.

-John Marshall, a Snow Hollow deputy sheriff struggling with anger management issues and alcoholism, is called away from an Alcoholics Anonymous meeting to the murder scene.
-His father, Sheriff Hadley, and fellow officer Julia Robson have discovered Brianne's corpse, with her genitalia and other body parts missing.
-Sheriff Hadley worries about having another heart attack.
-News begins to circulate around the town about a possible "wolfman" among them, though John is adamant that the killing was done by a man not a wolf.
+John Marshall, a deputy sheriff struggling with alcoholism, is called to the murder scene.
+Brianne's genitalia and other parts are missing from her corpse.

-A snowboarding instructor is killed next, in a violent struggle in which one of her arms is torn off, followed by her head.
-When wolf fur is discovered on her body, rumors about a killer werewolf spread, much to John's annoyance.
-He gets into a physical altercation with a fellow officer who leaks to the press that the killer could be a wolf.
+Snowboarding instructor Hannah Marten is killed next, in a struggle in which her head and an arm are torn off.
+Wolf fur is on her body.
+John gets into a fight with an officer who leaks to the press that the killer could be a wolf.
 Under stress, John begins drinking again.

-While John and Julia drive to work the next morning, someone throws a beer bottle at Robson's car.
+While John and officer Julia Robson drive to work the next morning, someone throws a beer bottle at her car.
 Paranoid tips from all over the community roll in.
-Townie Liz Fairchild has a strange encounter with a tall man at a diner, which she reports to the police.
-Hadley is diagnosed with a heart murmur, and John urges him to seek medical treatment.
-They argue, with John declaring that Hadley should work from home.
+Townie Liz Fairchild has a strange encounter with a tall man at a diner and reports it to the police.
+John's father, Sheriff Hadley, is diagnosed with a heart murmur.
+John urges him to seek medical treatment and work from home.
 Hadley refuses to go for treatment.
-Later that night, Liz and her three-year-old-daughter are killed by the wolfman.
+Later that night, Liz and her three-year-old are killed.

-John, growing increasingly agitated and angry, combs through the town's records in order to determine whether or not the killer has had any personal relationships with the victims, and looks up some werewolf lore.
-After investigating Liz's workplace, they discover that the man Liz had previously encountered at the restaurant called her workplace asking for her.
-A curfew is imposed and an active watch for the creature is begun.
-After another cardiac event, Hadley agrees to retire and seek treatment at John's urging.
+John combs through the town's records to determine if there is a connection between the victims and looks up werewolf lore.
+While investigating, they discover the tall man called Liz's workplace asking for her.
+A curfew is imposed, and an active watch for the creature begins.
+After another cardiac event, Hadley agrees to retire and seek treatment.